-The PhD curriculum is covering a minimum of three years, with two module blocks of three months each held at Ludwig-Maximilians-Universität (LMU) Munich and in between research periods of 12 to 18 months abroad.
-The last and final stay in Munich will be a brief period of about two weeks, when the defense and the final graduation ceremony will take place.
+The PhD curriculum is covering a minimum of three years, with two module blocks of three months each held at Ludwig-Maximilians-Universität (LMU) in Munich and in between research periods of 12 to 18 months abroad.
+The last and final stay in Munich will be a brief period of about two weeks, when the defense and the graduation ceremony will take place.
 The following paragraphs give an overview of the general outline of the curriculum.

-Accepted candidates will start in Munich at the end of September/ beginning of October with the first module block (MB I) of three months duration.
+Accepted candidates will start in Munich at the beginning of October with the first module block (MB I) of three months duration.
 In this block, all candidates are supposed to pass the same curriculum, independent of their research subject, to ensure a common basis of knowledge of candidates with different backgrounds and different scientific interests.
 The different subjects will cover general health issues, research methodology, health systems research, but also subjects on social competence (soft skills).
-The main focus of the MB I lie in medical topics, epidemiology and quantitative methods, with additional sessions in public health.
+The main focus of MB I lies in medical topics, epidemiology and quantitative methods, with additional sessions in public health.
 Some modules will be subject to tests or assignments.
 At the same time, candidates will work with their supervisors on the design of their research project, including obligatory presentations of their projects to other candidates and selected audience.
 Full time commitment will be expected for this densely scheduled period.
 MB I ends towards the end of December.

 Research Period I

-In the months January to March of the following year, the candidates will enter the second Module Block (MB II) back again in Munich.
+In the months January to March of the following year, candidates will enter the second Module Block (MB II) back again in Munich.
 MB II comprises advanced subjects on research methodology, personal development and health systems research.
 Again, candidates will be required to present their projects to colleagues and selected audience.
-A CIHLMU Symposia is projected, where candidates will be presenting their projects through posters and presentations.
+A CIHLMU Symposium is projected, where candidates will be presenting their projects through posters and presentations.

 Research Period II

 The second research period (RP II) will begin in April with the return of the candidates to their research locations or countries of residence.
-Contact between the candidate and the two supervisors will again be upheld through the web based communication platform with mandatory commented and graded reports every two months.
+Contact between the candidate and the two supervisors will again be upheld through mandatory commented and graded reports every two months.
 This period will last at least 12 months.
 Towards the end of RP II, candidates will enter the final stage of research.
 This time will still be spent at the location of research, but with an intensified communication between candidate and supervisors, marking the finalization of research activity and the writing of the PhD thesis.
 At the end of this period, candidates are required to submit their PhD thesis.
 Equally, every candidate will have to submit a manuscript to a peer reviewed journal.
 This submission is a precondition for admission to the defense in front of the Promotional Commission at LMU Munich.

 After successful admission, the PhD candidate will be required to come to Munich for a short final term of 10 to 14 days for the oral defense of the PhD thesis and final submission of the approved thesis to the LMU University Library.
 The PhD curriculum will end with the successful defense of the thesis.
 Finally, the PhD certificate in Medical Research - International Health is awarded.

-Research Period III
+Research Periods III and IV

 Every PhD candidate has to participate in a workshop of relevance to the research topic at some time during the curriculum, most conveniently during the research periods.
 Minimum total duration of the workshop (one or more) is four full days.
 A workshop report has to be submitted.